Public Restrooms & Amenities

 Typical ranges in BC:

-For accurate pricing, we recommend a site visit or review of drawings, specs and ESD requirements.
-We then provide a detailed written quote.
+For accurate pricing, Priority One Epoxy Flooring recommends a site visit or review of drawings, specifications and ESD requirements, then provides a detailed written quote.

 Yes.
-A properly designed and maintained ESD floor significantly reduces static-related failures, which can directly improve yields and reduce scrap and rework.
+A properly designed and maintained ESD floor reduces static-related failures, helping improve yields and reduce scrap and rework.

 Yes.
-We frequently phase work to keep certain lines or departments running while others are upgraded, working within your shutdown windows and schedules.
+Priority One Epoxy Flooring can phase work to keep certain lines or departments operating during upgrades within shutdown windows.

 Industries We Serve